-Champions League last 16: Week 2 preview
+Champions League last 16: Second leg

 The round of last 16 will be broadcasted by BT Sport.
 Read this article to see all kick-off times and channels.

 All teams of the 2021 Champions League last 16

 There are four German and four Spanish teams left in the Champions League last 16 this year.
 England and Italy have three representatives each, while France and Portugal still have one representative in the running for the crown of the highest European club competition.